stackpress/lib/docs/Systems.md

 A promise that resolves to the node_modules directory containing @stackpress/lib.

-### Importing Files
+### 1.6.
+Importing Files

-The following example shows how to dynamically import various file types.
+The following example shows how to dynamically import various file types with type safety.

 ```typescript
 // Import JavaScript/TypeScript modules